wujiashu0421/SPART/docs/source/Tutorial.rst

 	[RJ,RL,rJ,rL,e,g]=Kinematics(R0,r0,qm,robot);

 The output of the function is as follows:
-	* RJ -- Joint 3x3 rotation matrices.
+	* RJ -- Joint 3x3 rotation matrices -- as a [3x3xn] matrix.
-	* RL -- Links 3x3 rotation matrices.
+	* RL -- Links 3x3 rotation matrices -- as a [3x3xn] matrix.
-	* rJ -- Joints positions.
+	* rJ -- Positions of the joints in the inertial frame -- as a [3xn] matrix.
-	* rL -- Links positions.
+	* rL -- Positions of the links in the inertial frame -- as a [3xn] matrix.
-	* e -- Joints rotations axis.
+	* e -- Joints rotations axis in the inertial frame -- as a [3xn] matrix.
-	* g -- Vector from the origin of the ith joint to the ith link [inertial]
+	* g -- Vector from the origin of the ith joint to the ith link in the inertial frame -- as a [3xn] matrix.

-Some geometric definitions are also included in the following figure.
+Some of the geometric definitions are shown in following figure.

 .. figure:: Figures/GenLinksJoints.png
    :scale: 50 %